This is Article #6 in the Customer Retention series.

 You just learned a pro tip that we use with our clients to find low-hanging retention opportunities – compare 2 groups of your customers.
 Look for what’s similar in both groups and look for the differences.
 It won’t take you long to start seeing all sorts of retention opportunities when you first launch your customer retention strategy.

 The second key thing to pay attention to is sentiment.
-Remember way back in the first article (Why Customer Retention Is So Hard)(add link), you learned about Buyer’s Remorse.
+Remember way back in the first article (Why Customer Retention Is So Hard to Improve), you learned about Buyer’s Remorse.
 It’s when customers quickly move from being excited and hopeful about your product solves their problem, to regretting their decision to buy.

 When you’re analyzing your customer insights data from your surveys, interviews and employee feedback, look for words that indicate both a positive and negative sentiment.
 Dive deep to see which segment of your customers (successfully onboarded or unsuccessfully onboarded) displays which type of sentiment most often.